 8. We appreciate the progress achieved in the pan-European region over the past four decades in decreasing emissions of the main air-polluting substances and their impacts.
 We also note that air pollution, both outdoor and indoor, remains a major concern in the region and globally, causing significant threats to human health and the environment.
-We will accelerate the reduction of air pollution and the phasing out of hydrochlorofluorocarbons, including their contribution to global warming.
+We remain committed to accelerating the reduction of air pollution, safeguarding human health and the phasing out of hydrochlorofluorocarbons, including their contribution to global warming.
 In this regard, we remain committed to ensuring adequate monitoring of and public access to relevant information on air pollution, in particular ground-level monitoring.
 We also welcome the final progress report of the voluntary Batumi Action for Cleaner Air, noting with appreciation the implementation of initiatives launched by interested countries and other stakeholders aimed at improving air quality and protecting public health and ecosystems.
 We also welcome close cooperation with the ECE Convention on Long-range Transboundary Air Pollution in achieving progress under the Batumi Action and the possibility of continuing to promote the Batumi Action measures.

 9. We recognize the crucial importance of reliable, up-to-date, quality data and statistics for facing both current and emerging needs and challenges.
 We reaffirm our commitment to partnering with and supporting national statistical offices and systems to produce data and statistics for monitoring progress in environmental protection, having access to diverse information sources and using modern tools and techniques.

-10. We acknowledge the importance of regular, indicator-based environmental assessments and confirm our commitment to keep the pan-European region under regular review in support of sustainable development and the transition to a circular and green economy.
+10. We acknowledge the importance of regular, indicator-based environmental assessments and confirm our commitment to keep the pan-European region under regular review in support of sustainable development and the transition to a circular, green and sustainable economy.
 We take note of the key findings of the seventh pan-European assessment, produced by ECE and the United Nations Environment Programme, and the urgent need in particular to:

 • Pursue integrated water resources management and transboundary water cooperation.

-• Mainstream biodiversity conservation across sectors and policies.
+• Mainstream biodiversity conservation across all relevant sectors and policies.

+• Halt biodiversity loss and, where possible, restore ecosystems to a healthy state.

-• Reverse the degradation of coastal waters, marine ecosystems and seas, and enhance efforts to achieve the target of conservation of 10 per cent of coastal and marine areas across the region.
+• Reverse the degradation of coastal waters, marine ecosystems and seas, and enhance efforts to achieve the global targets of conservation of [30] per cent of terrestrial and of coastal and marine areas across the region by 2030.

+• Prevent pollution to air, water and soil to drive towards a pollution-free planet.

-• Reduce land take further and consistently, avoid degradation of habitat quality due to biodiversity-unfriendly agricultural practices, and increase efforts for soil conservation.
+• Reduce land take further and consistently, avoid further degradation of habitat quality due to biodiversity-unfriendly agricultural and land management practices, and increase efforts for soil conservation.

 • Establish a resource-oriented, pan-European e-waste management partnership, and increase broad access to reliable, detailed information on chemicals and waste to achieve their sound management.